farishaddad/AI-Builder/README.md

 <div align="right"><a href="#ai-builder">↥ back to top</a></div>

 ## 2. Audience
 This course is designed as a beginner course for all skill levels.
 Basic famililarity with PowerApps will be advantageous.
-Recommended learning path: [Create a Canvas App in PowerApps](https://docs.microsoft.com/en-us/learn/paths/create-powerapps/).
+Recommended learning path as a precursor to the AI Builder tutorials: [Create a Canvas App in PowerApps](https://docs.microsoft.com/en-us/learn/paths/create-powerapps/).

 <div align="right"><a href="#ai-builder">↥ back to top</a></div>